dfinity/oisy-wallet/README.md

     internet_identity: http://127.0.0.1:4943/?canisterId=bd3sg-teaaa-aaaaa-qaaba-cai&id=be2us-64aaa-aaaaa-qaabq-cai
 ```

-Click on the **frontend** URL to access the Oisy wallet that is running locally.
+Click on the **frontend** URL to access the Oisy Wallet that is running locally.

 ## Local development